algosec/algosec-ruby/README.md

 ## License

-This project is licensed under the Apache 2.0 license.
+This project is licensed under the MIT license.
 Please see [LICENSE](LICENSE) for more info.

 ## Contributing and feature requests